teslamate-org/teslamate/docs/installation/debian.md

 ## Import Grafana Dashboards

 1. Visit [localhost:3000](http://localhost:3000) and log in.
-The default credentials are: admin:admin.
+The default credentials are: `admin:admin`.

 2. Create a data source with the name "TeslaMate":